 @media queries and page widths.
 But what I don’t have figured out are the images.
 Sure they scale and look decent at various breakpoints, but I didn’t exactly follow a mobile first methodology with them.
 I started big and scaled down, which means the iPhone and other mobile devices download large images regardless.
 Something tells me cracking this nut is going to be hard.

 With a 1.0 release under my belt, I think now is the time to take a look at starting a repository on GitHub.
 Maybe to bring sanity to the project allowing me to version control each update.
-Also think it would be wise to learn how to utilize rsync and rake tasks to make deploying smoother instead of manually FTPing my
+Also think it would be wise to learn how to utilize rsync and rake tasks to make deploying smoother instead of manually FTPing the contents of

-Getting more comfortable using Jekyll I wanted to give back to the community, so I’ve released a few themes on GitHub.
+Getting more comfortable using Jekyll I wanted to give back to the community, so I’ve released a few Jekyll themes on GitHub.
 I’ve taken the numerous redesigns this site has gone through and packaged them up into something I hope is a good starting point for launching a Jekyll powered blog.
-And they’re all 100% supported by GitHub Pages if you want to host your site or blog there for free.
+And they’re all 100% compatible with GitHub Pages if you’re looking for somewhere free to host your site or blog.